FNScence/CSAFAP-config-package/README.md

 	- Added auto line-up for Dust2 CT-side upper tunnels

 - ***New with version 2.17:***
-   	- Added FPS-lock binds (hold and toggle options) for 100% perf bhops when used together with the already featured desubticked jump bind
+   	- <s>Added FPS-lock binds (hold and toggle options) for 100% perf bhops when used together with the already featured desubticked jump bind</s>

 ## Installation
 - **Step 1:**